Want to find anyone’s email address for free by name alone?

 Guess, then verify

-This method works only if your target already has a Google+ account.
+The ‘guess, then verify’ method only works if your target has a Google+ account.

 Here’s how it works: